tncvasconcelos/bee_sociality_dist/README.md

 - **original_data/**

 Data that comes straight from source and has not been curated yet.
+It also include original data produced by this work (e.g. sociality categories, exotic species to remove, etc)

 - **environmental_layers/**